To Build A New World Governed By Love

 To conclude, a top-level athlete is someone who has learned from their mistakes, bounced back from their failures, and overcome their fears and frustrations to keep moving closer to their dreams, beyond their own limits.
 They have become a champion through their efforts, courage, determination, and resilience.
 Some compare childbirth to a marathon, and it is true that, in many ways, this comparison is apt.
 Giving birth lays us bare, face to face with ourselves, with our strengths and weaknesses, with our power and our limits, and with life itself, which wants to see us become the best version of ourselves.
 What matters is the person we have become in our desire to offer our babies a birth with all the respect and love they deserve.

-and thus building in his subconscious
+and thus create within their subconscious

-Our journey of welcoming eleven children in Peace, Respect and Love
+Our Journey of Welcoming Eleven Children in Peace, Respect and Love

 This book is being translated.
 Thank you for your patience.